ZhengyaoJiang/PGPortfolio/README.md

 *The volumes of many cryptocurrency markets are still low.
 Market impact and slippage may badly affect the results during live trading.*

 ## Donation
 If you have made some profits because of this project or you just love reading our codes, please consider making a small donation to our ongoing projects via the following BTC or ETH address.
-All donations will be used as student stipents.
+All donations will be used as student stipends.

 * BTC: [1PEHK1nVi8x4HQM1A67anyfYzdDFoqUo21](https://blockchain.info/address/1PEHK1nVi8x4HQM1A67anyfYzdDFoqUo21)
 * ETH: [0xa8197289e16C0cCad0a4838719ce11C9A920cfB7](https://etherscan.io/address/0xa8197289e16C0cCad0a4838719ce11C9A920cfB7)